Learn how to upcyle a plain pegboard with vinyl to turn it from bland to beautiful with this easy DIY project you can do in less than an hour.

 - Do you have enough “extra” vinyl in case you make a mistake?

-I chose this floral vinyl from Cricut because their Premium Vinyl has been the best quality materials I have found on the market.
+I chose this floral vinyl from Cricut (update: this pattern is discontinued) because their Premium Vinyl has been the best quality materials I have found on the market.
 And their patterns almost always line up like wallpaper, so I can overlap them easily for bigger projects.
 If you can’t find the right size vinyl you need, especially if you’re covering a really large pegboard, you can always use Contact Paper instead.

 To adhere the vinyl to the pegboard, start in a corner and line up your vinyl with a tiny bit of overhang around the sides.
 We’ll trim that off later, but by leaving the overhang, you don’t have to worry about getting it perfectly straight.